tegaadigu/pawpal/readme.md

 # Create .env file based on .env.example across micro-services.
 pnpm run update:services:env

+# Note: The pawpal services uses a pub/sub mechanism for distributing event across micro-services - you need to first create a shared docker network for containers to have access to kafka.

+docker network create pawpal-net

+# Verify that the network has been created

+docker network ls | grep pawpal-net

+# you should see something similar to
+# b14543fb71c5   pawpal-net                bridge    local

 # Start all services with docker (datbase and micro-service)
 pnpm run start:services:docker